 While the architecture of Brussels pays homage to Old European styles, a variety of cultures call this city home.
 The Grand Palace is a historic square, which is one of the most visited spots in the city.
-With plenty to explore from museums to art, Brussels also a great place to go to taste the local food.
-With its own charm, Brussels a place that should not be skipped.
+With plenty to explore, from museums to art, Brussels also a great place to go to taste the local food.
+Brussels a place that should not be skipped.

 With plenty of bars and cafes, Bruges is a great place to explore Belgian beer.
 Burg Square is at the center of Bruges and close by the Markt square and tower provide panoramic views of the local landscape.

 Once bombed in World War II, Antwerp is a historic city that has been rebuilt.
-While the streets were once rubble, the stones have been raised again and this time, it has made Antwerp a hip and cool place.
+While the streets were once rubble, the stones have been raised again, and this time, it has made Antwerp a hip and cool place.
 All the biggest trendsetters want to go to Antwerp to explore all of the bars, restaurants, and cafes.
 With a booming nightlife scene, Antwerp has a lot to offer.

 Canals lined with impressive medieval architecture is what makes Ghent stand out.
 The various peaked buildings are a stunning sight and what makes the city so magical.
 Like something out of Harry Potter, the streets here are often less crowded, which makes Ghent the perfect getaway.
-With a castle, cathedral and church, Ghent has plenty to explore.
+With a castle, cathedral, and church, Ghent has plenty to explore.

-Located in the French speaking region of Belgium, Liege is the up and coming tourist hotspot.
+Located in the French-speaking region of Belgium, Liege is the up and coming tourist hotspot.
 Once a place for Belgium’s industrial history, the streets have been modernized and given character with a coat of bright colors.
 The peaceful waterside location of Liege also makes it a calm getaway for travelers looking to escape the hordes of tourists.

 Points of Interest

-The cities are often the most visited parts of Belgium, but there are also plenty of points of interest to explore too.
+The cities are often the most-visited parts of Belgium, but there are also plenty of points of interest to explore too.
 From World War II sites to Waterloo, here are the top points of interest in Belgium.

 Waterloo has been made famous because it is where Napoleon I was defeated in 1815.
 While the town of Waterloo is significant, the actual battlefield has been preserved and has become a tourist attraction.
 With an underground museum that depicts the battle, Waterloo is the place to go for history buffs and military curious travelers.